back2arie/AntiNawala/README.md

-Still a concept - For Educational Purpose Only
+First Alpha - For Educational Purpose Only
 ==================================================
 This tool will help you to automate adding blocked domain by [DNS Nawala](http://nawala.org) to the hosts file.